 • C-shares for charitable purposes (typically held by a charitable foundation), providing a contingent default if the family beneficiary plan changes.

-• D-shares for spouse income (typically held by the founder's spouse), providing a separate dividend stream isolated from the founder's tax position.
+• D-shares for spouse income (typically held by your spouse), providing a separate dividend stream isolated from your own tax position.

 The exact architecture is bespoke to the family's wealth-transfer objectives, tax position, and governance preferences.
 Professional share-class drafting is non-negotiable; the standard Companies House model articles are inadequate for an FIC.